ELEGANT. CANDID. REAL.

 A geography of Parisian settings.

 A wedding venue is never a neutral backdrop.
-Its light, its volumes, its specific sounds enter the photograph as much as the faces do.
-Here are some of the settings where I have had the joy of working in Paris and around, and which often come up in conversations with the couples I accompany.
+Its light, its volumes, its own particular sounds enter the photograph as much as the faces do.
+Here are a few of the settings where I have had the joy of working, in Paris and nearby, and which often come up in conversation with the couples I accompany.

 Le Ritz, Le Crillon, Le Meurice

 Place Vendôme, Place de la Concorde, rue de Rivoli.
-Three Parisian palaces where gilded walls and marbles call for absolute discretion, and where the light of golden salons at sunset is a gift to those who know to wait for it.
+Three Parisian palaces where gilded walls and marble call for absolute discretion, and where the light of the golden salons at dusk is a gift to those who know how to wait for it.

 Pavillon Dauphine, Pavillon Royal

-At each end of the Bois de Boulogne.
+At either end of the Bois de Boulogne.
 Glass canopies, terraces, wooded gardens.
-Venues designed for celebration — moving in a few hours from a secular ceremony beneath the trees to dinner beneath chandeliers.
+Venues made for celebration, moving in a few hours from an outdoor ceremony beneath the trees to dinner beneath the chandeliers.

 Maison de l'Amérique Latine

 Boulevard Saint-Germain.
-An 18th-century private mansion with a hidden garden in the heart of the 7th arrondissement.
-One of the most secret settings in Paris — perfect for weddings that blend classical elegance with intimacy.
+An 18th-century mansion with a hidden garden in the heart of the 7th arrondissement.
+One of the most discreet settings in Paris, perfect for weddings that blend classical elegance with intimacy.

 Hôtel Particulier Montmartre

-A hidden avenue Junot, a pre-war garden, salons with restrained baroque decor.
-For weddings that embrace a freer atmosphere — more Parisian in their audacity.
+A secret address off avenue Junot, a pre-war garden, salons with restrained baroque decor.
+For weddings that embrace a freer, more daring Parisian spirit.

 Domaine de Quincampoix

-Yvelines, forty minutes from Paris.
+In the Yvelines, forty minutes from Paris.
 A traditional longère, a paved courtyard, apple trees, a pond.
-The perfect counterpoint to Parisian intensity — for couples who want to take the day at its own pace.
+The perfect counterpoint to Parisian intensity, for couples who want to take the day at its own pace.

 Ferme d'Armenon

-Essonne.
+In the Essonne.
 An 18th-century estate, restored barns, fields opening to the horizon.
-A countryside light one would not expect so close to Paris.
+A countryside light you would not expect so close to Paris.

 Abbaye des Vaux de Cernay

-Yvelines.
+In the Yvelines.
 Cistercian ruins, a romantic park, a restored chapel.
-For religious weddings seeking a meditative dimension that few venues still offer.
+For religious weddings that call for the meditative dimension few venues still offer.

 Parisian city halls

 From the 7th arrondissement to Saint-Mandé, from the 16th to Boulogne.
-Each wedding hall has its own light, its framing constraints, its moments of grace.
+Each ceremony hall has its own light, its framing constraints, its moments of grace.
 Knowing them in advance changes everything.

 And everywhere else in France

-Beyond the Paris region, I photograph weddings throughout France — and sometimes farther.
-Burgundy, Champagne, Brittany, Camargue, Italy, Mauritius.
+Beyond the Paris region, I photograph weddings throughout France, and sometimes farther afield.
+Burgundy, Champagne, Brittany, the Camargue, Italy, Mauritius.
 Travel is part of the craft.

 Our first meeting

-It all begins with a first word.
-A message or a call, where we discuss the date in mind, the venue you envision, the spirit you imagine for the day.
-A few minutes are enough to know whether our sensibilities align.
+It all begins with a first word, a message or a call, where we talk about the date you have in mind, the venue you picture, and the spirit you imagine for the day.
+A few minutes are enough to sense whether our sensibilities align.

-Then comes a real conversation — over video or around a coffee in Paris — that lasts as long as it needs to.
-We talk about your story, your family, the venue where you’re getting married, the moments that matter to you — and the ones you don’t yet realize will.
+Then comes a real conversation, over video or around a coffee in Paris, that lasts as long as it needs to.
+We talk about your story, your family, the venue where you are getting married, the moments that matter to you, and the ones you do not yet realize will.

 If we decide to walk this path together, I send you a personal written proposal, designed for your wedding and your chosen venue.
-Not a standard document — a tailored proposal I write after our exchange.
+Not a standard document, but a tailored proposal I write after our conversation.

-Once the date is set, the contract is signed and the deposit paid, we stay connected.
-Venue scouting when possible, advice on light and timing, exchanges about the day’s flow.
-My role is to prepare the day in order to disappear into its flow.
+Once the date is set, the contract signed and the deposit paid, we stay in touch.
+Venue scouting when possible, guidance on light and timing, conversations about the flow of the day.
+My role is to prepare the day so that I can disappear into it.

-On the big day, I share the couple’s rhythm with discretion and sensitivity.
-From getting ready to the final toast, I document without interrupting, capturing each moment with truth and sensitivity — as those I have accompanied before me have written.
+On the day itself, I move to the couple’s rhythm, with discretion and sensitivity.
+From the getting ready to the final toast, I document without interrupting, capturing each moment with truth and feeling.

-Within eight weeks, I deliver an online gallery and a custom box with fine art prints.
+Within eight weeks, I deliver an online gallery and a bespoke box with fine art prints.
 The trace takes form.
-The day returns to you — enriched with everything you could not see yourself.
+The day comes back to you, enriched with everything you could not see for yourself.

 Frequently asked questions